 However, there is some overlap between software architecture patterns and design patterns.
 For example, the Model-View-Controller pattern can be used to implement both a software architecture pattern and a design pattern.
 Both are crucial for creating robust, maintainable, and scalable software systems.

-Top 10 Software Architecture Patterns
+Types of Software Architecture Patterns

-In this section, let’s explore the top 10 software architecture patterns.
+Let’s explore the top 10 software architecture patterns.
 We’ll look into each pattern’s unique characteristics, benefits, and their importance.

 1. Layered Software Architecture Patterns